About the Seminar

 - November 1981 — ‘Energy and development; options for global strategies’

 Another decade passed before there was a one-off ‘Seminar on the environment’ in April 1992, to help acquaint OPEC Member Countries with key environmental issues in the build-up to the Earth Summit in Rio de Janeiro in the June of that year.

 The new and current series of the ‘OPEC International Seminar’ began one year into the New Millennium.
 It comprises:

-June 2015 — The Sixed OPEC International Seminar, ‘Petroleum — an engine for global development’
+- June 2015 — The Sixth OPEC International Seminar, ‘Petroleum — an engine for global development’

 The 7th OPEC International Seminar, with the theme ‘Petroleum – cooperation for a sustainable future’, aims to build on the success of the previous events from the past decade.
 It will underpin OPEC’s longstanding commitment to strive for a secure and stable international oil market by promoting cooperation and dialogue with stakeholders around the world.

 The Seminar will provide fresh impetus to key petroleum industry issues and challenges, helping to enhance existing avenues of dialogue and cooperation, while stimulating new ones.
 The Seminar will feature presentations by officials from energy and oil ministries, executives from oil companies and financial firms, and other representatives from international organizations and research institutions.